Documentation

 Rate Limits

-API requests are rate limited based on your plan tier and endpoint type:
+API requests are rate limited based on your plan tier and endpoint type.
+These limits protect our infrastructure and ensure fair usage.

 Email Sending Limits